carter85/ccartersite/README.md

-# ccartersite
-A repo for a personal website/portfolio
+7-28-20 Starting a website for personal use as a web portfolio